Scalable and Robust Community Detection with Randomized Sketching: Improved Sampling Methods for Capturing Small Clusters

 \end{remark}

 We now proceed to state the main result, which will consist of three theorems.
-First, we provide a sufficient condition on the number of samples to obtain sketch clusters of size $\bigOmega(\sqrt{N'} \log N')$, thus setting the stage for successful clustering of the sketch. \begin{theorem}[Cluster Size for SbS] Let
+First, we provide a sufficient condition on the number of samples to obtain sketch clusters of size $\bigOmega(\sqrt{N'} \log N')$, thus setting the stage for successful clustering of the sketch. \begin{theorem}[Cluster size for SbS] Suppose $\bA'$ is produced by SbS with density difference $\densdiff'$ and observation probability $\obsprob'$, and let